kyleranous/api_toolkit/README.md

 ## License

-This project is licensed under the XYZ License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* This package was heavily influinced by [validator](https://pypi.org/project/validator/)
+* This package was influinced by [validator](https://pypi.org/project/validator/)
 *

 ## Rules